 What Kind of Flowers Attract Butterflies?

 What is more beautiful than a garden filled with flowers?
 Well, a garden full of flowers and fluttering butterflies.
 These winged creatures are one of the most beautiful insects on earth.
-If you want to build a butterfly garden, they need lots of sun, yet sheltered from the wind.
-At least six hours of sunlight and places for them to drink water and rest is essential.
+If you want to build a butterfly garden, they need at least six hours of sunlight, water to drink, and shelter from the wind.

-By placing rocks ins sunny spots throughout the garden, you fill find that the butterflies will enjoy resting and sunning themselves.
-If you are unable to get puddles of water in your garden, then you also can fill a small shallow bowl of water or place a bucket of sand and fill it with water so that the sand is nice and moist.
+Placing rocks in sunny spots throughout the garden will provide nice areas for butterflies to rest and sun themselves.
+If puddles of water do not accumulate naturally in your garden, then fill a small shallow bowl of water or place a bucket of sand and fill it with water so that the sand is nice and moist.
 This way, the butterfly does not need to fly away to get a drink.

 Zinnias attract a large range of butterflies, such as the cloudless sulfur, painted lady, and little glassy wings.
 Cloudless sulfur is a beautiful yellow butterfly that is native to all forty-eight of the connecting states, as well as Mexico and southern Canada.
 The painted lady is known for its brown ornate patterns, with splashes of color throughout their wings.
 These beauties usually only live in tropical places, although sometimes will migrate to warmer areas.
 Little glassy wings are native to all of the forty-eight connected states of America.
 There are also many other butterflies that are attracted to zinnias.